Illuminare

 b.
 1979

-The second movement features the women's voices and portrays a tender season of beauty.
-The elegant words of Hildegard von Bingen hearken back to an image of Eden - a time of goodness and purity.
-After a slow and gradual ascent to the word "pacis" (peace), a brief moment of the peace theme gracefully reappears in the cello, concluding with serene sustained tones.
+Movement two (Caritas) features women's voices at the onset and portrays a tender season of beauty.
+The elegant words of Hildegard von Bingen take us takes us back to an image of Eden, a time of goodness and purity.
+A brief moment of the peace theme reappears in the cello.

-In movement four, the darkness begins to fade and the peace theme emerges once again, yet this time lingering in a minor mode.
-The shadows of the night clear away and the choir ascends to the word "Lux" (light).
-Yearning for the peace they once knew, the singers plead a heartfelt prayer, culminating in a dramatic crescendo to "munera pacis" (grant us peace).
-Then, suddenly, the music becomes still and calm.
-The peace theme that has been whispered throughout the work is finally revealed to be the voice of Christ gently assuring us: "Peace I leave with you, my peace I give to you."
-The orchestra swells to affirm these comforting words, then concludes by echoing the beauty of movement two - now with a new hope of an even greater peace.
+In movement four (Munera pacis), the darkness fades away with the words of St. Gregory (grant us peace).
+The music becomes still and calm and the cello peace theme is revealed to be the voice of Christ assuring us: "Peace I leave with you, my peace I give to you".
+The orchestra concludes by echoing the beauty of movement two, now with a new hope of an even greater peace.

-At the arrival of the final movement, joy is restored as the orchestra gradually returns to full force.
-Energetic rhythms support the soaring vocal lines as the choir sings from the prophecy in the Canticle of Zechariah: "illuminare his qui in tenebris" (illuminate those in darkness).
-Then a return to brilliant D major and rhythmic material from movement one blaze forth to declare: Light has triumphed to guide us toward a brighter future.
+Movement five (Illuminare his) reveals that joy is restored, and the choir sings from the prophesy in the Canticle of Zechariah: "illuminare his qui in tenebris" (illuminate those in darkness).
+Light has triumphed to guide us toward a brighter future.

 Stabat Mater – Kim André Arnesen